weserv/docs/docs/mask.md

 ## Mask background <Badge type="info" text="&mbg=" />

-Sets the background color of the mask.
+Set the background color of the mask.
 See [here](adjustment.md#background) for the supported color formats.

 ::: code-group